AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 - **For more Info** : ```exiftool --help```

 Lets take a simple example, suppose we want to extract an image metadata like time capture, location, dimension ....

 The output should contain these informations as shown below:
 ![image](/favicon/exif.png)
+Some times you should be carefull about a section named ```Comments``` ( Not presented here ) where can be the flag or a hint to the flag.

 ```stegsolve```